-1.1 Introduction
+1.1 INTRODUCTION

-This South Carolina Department of Transportation Construction General Permit (DOTCGP) authorizes stormwater discharges from construction activities under the jurisdiction of the South Carolina Department of Transportation (SCDOT) where those discharges enter Surface Waters of the State or Municipal Separate Storm Sewer System (MS4), or any conveyance, leading to Surface Waters of the State subject to the conditions set forth in this Permit.
-This Permit also authorizes stormwater discharges from any other construction activity under the jurisdiction of the South Carolina Department of Transportation designated by DHEC where DHEC makes that designation based on the potential for contribution to a violation of a Water Quality Standard (WQS) or for significant contribution of pollutants to Surface Waters of the State.
-This Permit provides an alternative to the Stormwater Construction General Permit (NPDES # SCR100000) issued August 1, 2006.
-Any references to the 2006 CGP in this Permit refer to that Permit.
+This NPDES General Permit (TCGP) authorizes stormwater discharges from construction activities on roadways maintained by the South Carolina Department of Transportation (SCDOT) and undertaken by eligible operators where those discharges enter Surface Waters of the State (WoS) or Municipal Separate Storm Sewer System (MS4), or any conveyance, leading to Surface Waters of the State subject to the conditions set forth in this Permit.
+This Permit also authorizes stormwater discharges from any other construction activity undertaken by eligible operators designated by the South Carolina Department of Health and Environmental Control (DHEC) where DHEC makes that designation based on the potential for contribution to a violation of a Water Quality Standard (WQS) or for significant contribution of pollutants to Surface Waters of the State.